Elia (sculpture)

 Elia is a sculpture created by Ingvar Cronhammar (1947–2021) in Herning, Denmark.
 It is a large, spherical dome with four columns reaching 32 m.
 The dome itself has a diameter of 60 m.
 A large tube located in the center of the sculpture randomly blasts flames 8 m into the air, for about 25 seconds at a time.
 These random bursts can occur anytime in periods of about two months and will not occur if it is too windy or if people are too close.
 The work was inaugurated in September 2001 and cost 23 million Danish krone.

+Flames were last seen from the sculpture on October 22 2022.

 Accidents

 On 30 October 2016 a 21-year-old man died by falling down the center.
 2 months later, on 29 December 2016, a woman died the same way, purportedly committing suicide by jumping into the centre chamber.

 This ultimately resulted in the sculpture getting a safety net installed.
 In connection with the installation of the net, an installer fell several meters down and subsequently had to be taken to hospital by ambulance.
 On 23 March 2021, a 46-year-old man died in one of the four steel pipes while performing maintenance on the sculpture.